Methodology (How this checker works)

 - GREEN (PASS): No rule violations detected based on available evidence.

-- YELLOW (CAUTION): Meets hard requirements, but there is an edge case or operational risk (e.g., cancellation risk for monthly subscriptions when a full-period policy is expected).
+- YELLOW (CAUTION): Meets hard requirements, but there is an edge case or operational risk.

-- RED (FAIL): Violates at least one explicit requirement (e.g., deductible > 0 when “no excess/deductible” is required).
+- RED (FAIL): Violates at least one explicit requirement.

 - Requirements can vary by authority, route, and time.

-- A GREEN result does not guarantee visa approval.
-Final decisions are made by the authority reviewing your application.
+- A GREEN result does not ensure visa approval.
+Final decisions are made by the authority.

 If you believe a source has changed or a requirement is outdated: